andreaUNAM/cringecentral/knightskings/othersnippets.md

 "**Really?
 It was that easy?**"

 "Shut up," Hob grumbled.
 "And to be honest, I thought all you wanted was to have me on my knees behind the tavern, and that all that "_in a hundred years time_" shit was the poor excuse for flirting you had picked up in whatever castle you had crawled out of for the first time in your life.
 I watched you leave and waited a respectable amount of time to pretend we weren't leaving together, but when I got outside, poof, gone.
 Very disappointing."
 He titled his head, considering.
 "And then I didn't die.
 Less disappointing."

+Dream buried his hand in Hob's hair. "**Must you always be so crude?**"

+Leaning into the touch, Hob murmured, "You didn't mind me being crude half an hour ago."

+It was now Dream's turn to grumble, "**Shut up,**" adding a tug to Hob's hair, but the warning was overshadowed by the dusty blush that rose to his cheeks.

+"C'mere," Hob laughed, twisting his leg to pull Dream back down.
+Not done being a brat for the day, Dream let himself fall like a puppet whose strings had been cut and landed on Hob's chest.
+After placing a soft kiss on his forehead, Hob placed two fingers under his chin and gently lifted his head so they were eye to eye. "_Myne owne hertis rote_," he whispered and greedily devoured the spark of adoration that appeared in Dream's eyes.

+---

 ---